 The rigours of the journey are starting to show.

 After trekking 853 kilometres over seven and a half weeks, it was no surprise that my body had started to deteriorate.
 While I’d had a glimpse of my fatigue following an unsuspecting nap on Day 46, I realised the full extent of my exhaustion after another ‘quick lie down’ threatened to derail Day 47.

 Heysen Trail Diary – Day 47

 I awoke to the calming, yet simultaneously concerning, patter of misty droplets on the Scotts Shelter roof.
 In everyday life, I find the sound of sprinkled rain particularly calming, however, when 21 mountainous kilometres sit between me and my next bed, my nerves begin to fray.

 By now, I was used to battling the elements, but, after several debilitating days, my energy levels had dipped sharply.
 I needed a few easy wins to get me through; a sodden walk would not help.
 I disparagingly boiled my breakfast and reorganised my rucksack.

-I had just finished chewing through my porridge when the light overhead tinkle began strengthening.
+I had just finished chewing through my porridge when the light overhead tinkle began to strengthen.
 Gentle drops became solid thuds, then vicious thumps.
-Before long, a thunderous deluge rattled the tin hut and any will to walk had evaporated.
+Before long, a thunderous deluge rattled the tin hut and any will I had to walk evaporated.
 I laid back on my sleeping mat, closed my eyes and waited for the weather to ease.

 I re-opened my eyes to silence.
 No wind, no rain, no signs of the merciless storm that had blasted the region.
 I wiped the hardened spittle from my cracked lips and blindly rummaged for my phone.
 10:30!
 I’d slept for two hours!
 My body clearly needed the rest, but, as a result of the unplanned siesta, the day’s demanding trek would now be compressed into few daylight hours.
 I swilled my remaining cold tea, crammed the last of my gear into my bag and lumberingly emerged from the shelter.